-Climate change poses significant threat to species survival, and to maintaining biodiversity and ecosystem services.
+Climate change poses significant threat to species survival, and to maintaining biodiversity and ES.
 Climate change reduces the functionality, stability, and adaptability of ecosystems (Pecl et al. 2017).
 For example, drought affects cropland and forest productivity and reduces associated harvests (provisioning services).
 In additional, extreme changes in precipitation may reduce the capacity of forests to provide stability for groundwater (regulation and maintenance services).
-Prolonged periods of high temperature may cause widespread death of trees in tropical mountains, boreal and tundra forests, impacting diverse ecosystem services including impacting aesthetic and cultural services (Verbyla 2011; Chapin et al. 2010; Krishnaswamy et al. 2014).
-According to the Millennium Ecosystem Assessment (Millennium Ecosystem Assessment 2005),

-- 42 climate change is likely to become one of the most significant drivers of biodiversity loss by the end 43 - 44 of the century.
+Prolonged periods of high temperature may cause widespread death of trees in tropical mountains, boreal and tundra forests, impacting on diverse ES, including aesthetic and cultural services (Verbyla 2011; Chapin et al. 2010; Krishnaswamy et al. 2014).
+According to the Millennium Ecosystem Assessment (2005), climate change is likely to become one of the most significant drivers of biodiversity loss by the end of the century.

-- 45 There is high confidence that climate change already poses a moderate risk to biodiversity, and is - 46 projected to become a progressively widespread and high risk in the coming decades; loss of Arctic - 47 sea ice threatens biodiversity across an entire biome and beyond; the related pressure of ocean - 48 acidification, resulting from higher concentrations of carbon dioxide in the atmosphere, is also already - being observed (UNEP 2009).
-There is ample evidence that climate change and land change 49 - negatively affects biodiversity across wide spatial scales.
-Although there is relatively limited evidence 50 51 of current extinctions caused by climate change, studies suggest that climate change could surpass - habitat destruction as the greatest global threat to biodiversity over the next several decades (Pereira et 52

-- al. 2010).
-However, the multiplicity of approaches and the resulting variability in projections make it - 2 difficult to get a clear picture of the future of biodiversity under different scenarios of global climatic - 3 change (Pereira et al. 2010) .
-Biodiversity is also severely impacted by climate change induced land - 4 degradation and ecosystem transformation (Pecl et al. 2017).
-This may impact humans directly and - 5 indirectly through cascading impacts on ecosystem function and ecosystem services (Millennium - 6 Assessment 2005).
-Climate change related human migration is likely to impact biodiversity as people - 7 move into and contribute to land stress in biodiversity hotspots now and in the future; and as humans - 8 concurrently move into areas where biodiversity is also migrating to adapt to climate change - 9 (Oglethorpe et al. 2007).
+There is high confidence that climate change already poses a moderate risk to biodiversity, and is projected to become a progressively widespread and high risk in the coming decades; loss of Arctic sea ice threatens biodiversity across an entire biome and beyond; the related pressure of ocean acidification, resulting from higher concentrations of carbon dioxide in the atmosphere, is also already being observed (UNEP 2009).
+There is ample evidence that climate change and land change negatively affects biodiversity across wide spatial scales.
+Although there is relatively limited evidence of current extinctions caused by climate change, studies suggest that climate change could surpass habitat destruction as the greatest global threat to biodiversity over the next several decades (Pereira et al. 2010).
+However, the multiplicity of approaches and the resulting variability in projections make it difficult to get a clear picture of the future of biodiversity under different scenarios of global climatic change (Pereira et al. 2010).
+Biodiversity is also severely impacted on by climate change induced land degradation and ecosystem transformation (Pecl et al. 2017).
+This may affect humans directly and indirectly through cascading impacts on ecosystem function and services (Millennium Assessment 2005).
+Climate change related human migration is likely to impact on biodiversity as people move into and contribute to land stress in biodiversity hotspots now and in the future; and as humans concurrently move into areas where biodiversity is also migrating to adapt to climate change (Oglethorpe et al. 2007).

-10 Climate and land change increases risk to respiratory and infectious disease
+Climate and land change increases risk to respiratory and infectious disease